gerardmuchangi-eng/SOC-LAB2026/README.md

 # SOC-LAB2026

-## Decription
+## Description
 This project focuses on creating a cloud-native honeypot in Microsoft Azure with the goal of logging and analyzing traffic from potential attackers.
-The honeypot is created using a virtual machine that is intentionally left open to the public internet to attact malicious activity.
+The honeypot is created using a virtual machine that is intentionally left open to the public internet to attract malicious activity.
 All incoming traffic and attack attempts are logged through a configured log forwarding system and the data stored in a centralized repository.
 The repository is connected to a Security Information and Event Management (SIEM) system for monitoring and hreat analysis.
 Finally, the project includes development of an attack visualization map that provides a geographic representation of the attacks.